And there we were, thinking that there was really only one Cliff Walk around here, and it was just about the finest walk known to man and Brayer.

 As proven by this fine 2011 photo by Charlie Kavanagh [left].

-The path is officially closed right now, due to fallen debris, and we were delighted to see at least 30 plain clothes WCC rangers patrolling the area on this sunny Sunday afternoon, whilst also taking the opportunity to swim, sunbathe and have a beer or two whilst enjoying the view.
+The path was officially closed for renovation – due to fallen debris – when we visited, and we were delighted to see at least 30 plain clothes WCC rangers patrolling the area on this sunny Sunday afternoon, whilst also taking the opportunity to swim, sunbathe and have a beer or two whilst enjoying the view.
 Hey, it is Sunday, after all.

 So, enter at your very own risk, kids.
 And possibly best not to bring any kids, given just how close to the edge this make-shift path happens to be.
 No major dangers for anyone who can walk up a flight of stairs without falling back down, but, caution is the key.

-The good news is, the walk is about to be upgraded, after Wicklow County Council reached an agreement about a land transfer from Wicklow Golf Club earlier this month.
+The good news is, as of August 2019, the walk – known as both Glen Turn and Glen Beach – is officially open again, having been upgraded, with Wicklow County Council reaching an agreement about a land transfer from Wicklow Golf Club in June 2018.
 Boom!

 We’ve been heading down Wicklow Town way quite a bit of late, and, we’ve got to say, it might just have the edge over Greystones when it comes to geographical beauty.
 This little fecker’s got it all – that Black Castle looking out over the sea, its throbbing and thriving old harbour, those winding streets and curious corners, and, hey, best of all, a river runs through it.
 There also seems to be a distinct lack of snowflakes in the town.
 Which must be nice.